EhsaasN/spam-filter-extension/README.md

 - Spam emails are highlighted, and you can manually confirm or ignore them.

 ## 🔐 Permissions Requested
-- `https://www.googleapis.com/auth/gmail.readonly`: Required to read email content for spam classification.
+- `https://www.googleapis.com/auth/gmail.readonly`,`https://www.googleapis.com/auth/gmail.modify`: Required to read email content for spam classification and put it into spam folder.
 No data is stored or shared.

 ## 🔒 Privacy
 - We do not collect or store personal data.